Thomas Chatterton - Poet

 His story went viral worldwide

-He was the Darling of the Romantics
+He became the Darling of the Romantics

 A true Influencer of his own times & beyond.